guardrailsio/custom-engine-seed/README.md

   - The `description` of the finding
   - The `severity` of the finding.
   - The programming `language` for which the finding applies, which, depending on the language can be used to override the value in the main scan result.
 This is useful to point to the right documentation link.
-  - The `falsePositive` flag can be used to indicate whether this issue is likely a false positive.
-E.g. the `path` is in a test folder, or the `lineContent` contains a test string, etc. The findings with a `falsePositive` flag set to true will still be stored in our database, but not considered a vulnerability.
-Unless the flag is changed for a given finding in the dashboard.

 ### The Test Source